-What causes pompholyx eczema?
+What causes it?

-First, any obvious trigger for the pompholyx flare should be avoided as far as possible, especially in the case of a contact allergy.
+Any obvious trigger for the pompholyx flare should be avoided as far as possible, especially in the case of a contact allergy.

 A leave-on emollient or an emollient soap substitute should be used for washing, since soap de-greases the skin and can also act as an irritant.
-It’s a good idea to carry around a small pot of emollient to use for hand-washing during the day, so you can avoid detergent hand washes.
+During the Covid-19 pandemic, people with eczema were advised to wash their hands first with soap and then with an emollient, as emollients were not considered effective at removing Covid-19 particles.
+It is a good idea to carry around a small dispenser or pot of emollient to use for hand-washing during the day.
 For more information and practical tips on emollients, please see National Eczema Society’s Emollients factsheet.

-What are the treatments for severe pompholyx eczema?
+Additional treatments for severe pompholyx

+Alitretinoin can only be prescribed by dermatologists or doctors with experience both in managing severe hand eczema and in the use of retinoids.
+The specialist will determine whether your hand eczema is severe by examining your hands and asking a series of questions about how the eczema affects your life.
+You will need to be carefully monitored.
 Retinoids are likely to cause severe birth defects if taken during pregnancy.
-This means that any woman with child-bearing potential must avoid becoming pregnant during treatment and for one month after stopping treatment – for example, by using two effective methods of contraception.
+This means that anyone with childbearing potential must avoid becoming pregnant during treatment and for one month after stopping treatment – for example, by using two effective methods of contraception.
 The drug can only be prescribed if a pregnancy test is negative.
 Regular pregnancy tests will be taken during treatment.

 You should not breastfeed while taking alitretinoin and for a month after completing treatment.